-- 2. Impairment in life functioning exists & is a result of an included DSM diagnosis: - Describe the impairments to life functioning (aka client's mental health barriers to reaching their life goals) - Indicate how the impairment/barriers are related to included diagnosis - Don't assume that a valid diagnosis = impairments! - And don't assume that you can't address client strengths just because you also address mental health barriers!!!
+- 2. Impairment in successful life functioning exists & is a result of an included DSM diagnosis: - Describe the impairments to successful life functioning (aka mental health barriers to reaching client's life goals) - Indicate how the impairment/barriers are related to included diagnosis (Or per insurance.
+Questions?
+Contact BHCS Finance) - Don't assume that a valid diagnosis = impairments! - And don't assume that you can't address client strengths just because you also address mental health barriers!!!